14 Fun Things to Do in Vegas with Kids

 Shark Reef Aquarium houses over 2,000 swimming creatures including menacing sharks, gentle sea turtles, and even a fierce Komodo dragon.

-The highlight?
-The Shark Tunnel – a 360-degree glass walkway where toothy predators glide right above your head!
+The highlight has got to be the Shark Tunnel – a 360-degree glass walkway where toothy predators glide right above your head!

 READ NEXT